‘I didn’t believe that it could be fixed’: Interview with a cynophobia client

 Now I smile when I see dogs, and I want to go over to them and meet them.
 Every so often, I’ll see a dog that I’m not one-hundred percent sure about, but I don’t have that fear anymore.

-What difference has this treatment made to your life?
+What difference has this therapy made to your life?

 It’s massively changed my life.
 It makes such a difference.
 Before, I couldn’t go to beaches, or for walks in certain places, because I knew there’d be dogs.
 Or I’d be out, and come across a dog, and I’d have an absolute fit and have to go home.